nol13/fuzzball.js/README.md

 ==========
 Easy to use and powerful fuzzy string matching.

-This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
-Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (slightly modified, with a bit of code taken from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein))
+This is a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
+Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (with a bit of code from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) patched on)

 # Installation